 What is a “stay” interview?

-Stay interviews can help you learn what keeps your top employees from leaving your organization.
-By collecting insights from top performers, you can understand what factors keep them satisfied at work and the reasons they choose to stay.
+Stay interviews can help you learn about the factors that keep your top employees from leaving your organization.
+By collecting insights from top performers, you can understand the parts of their job that keep them satisfied at work and the reasons they choose to stay.

 No, it’s not an exit interview…

 A practice that you’re already familiar with, the exit interview, helps you understand the reasoning behind why an employee decides to leave the organization, but only after that decision has already been made.
 Like exit interviews, stay interviews help you gather candid feedback that your team can turn into actionable steps to retain talent.

 You don’t want your best employees to leave.
 So find out why they stay.

 Give stay interviews to your star employees.
 These are the high performers that you would hate to see go.
 For instance, you may discover that the growth trajectory at your company keeps your employees satisfied, but more learning opportunities could enhance that experience.
 You could uncover a warning sign that may have otherwise gone unnoticed.
 Stay interviews help you get ahead of any surprise resignations.

 Approach with curiosity and intention.